web3-authn/tatchi/docs/wallet-scoped-credentials.md

 GitHub Actions and Cloudflare Pages
 - Wallet host (Pages):
-  - Use the existing `deploy-cloudflare.yml` wallet job, or the dedicated `deploy-separate-wallet-host.yml` workflow, to publish `/wallet-service` + `/sdk` to the Pages project for `web3authn.org`.
+  - Use the existing `deploy-cloudflare.yml` wallet job, or the dedicated `deploy-separate-wallet-host.yml` workflow, to publish the wallet example `dist/` to the Pages project (e.g., `web3authn.org`).
   - Required secrets: `CLOUDFLARE_API_TOKEN`, `CLOUDFLARE_ACCOUNT_ID`, `CF_PAGES_PROJECT_WALLET` (e.g., `web3authn`).
+  - No CI heredocs are needed: the Vite plugin emits `wallet-service/index.html` and `_headers` on build if missing.

 - App (Pages):
   - Add a job to build your app (e.g., `examples/vite`) with the env vars above and deploy to a second Pages project (custom domain `hosted.tatchi.xyz`).